ngallo/pic-model/draft/0.1/pic-model.md

 Because continuity derives from provenance, the model supports both **identity-centric flows** and **anonymous capability-based flows**.
 These flows eliminate identity leakage, prevent impersonation via transferable credentials, and reduce cross-domain replay vectors — while maintaining full causal verifiability.

-Anonymous capability flows are **inherently privacy-preserving in multi-hop environments**, because they do not expose identity while preserving continuity through **Proof of Control**, not **Proof of Possession**.
+Anonymous capability flows are **inherently privacy-preserving in multi-hop environments**, because they do not expose identity while preserving continuity through **Proof of Continuity**, not **Proof of Possession**.

 The model introduces the **Structural Impossibility Claim (NO-GO Result)**:

-> **Artifact-centric delegation models — including tokens, certificates, DID documents, or transferable proofs — CANNOT guarantee continuity of Proof of Control across multi-hop execution.**
+> **Artifact-centric delegation models — including tokens, certificates, DID documents, or transferable proofs — CANNOT guarantee continuity of Proof of Continuity across multi-hop execution.**

 Artifacts may encode identity, authorization, or claims, but they do **not** prove that the executor performing hop *n*